Shimofusa

 Shimofusa (下総町, Shimofusa-machi) was a town located in Katori District, Chiba Prefecture, Japan.

+History

 During the Edo period, the area of present-day Shimofusa was part of Takaoka Domain, a minor feudal domain of the Tokugawa shogunate.
 Modern Namekawa Village was established on April 1, 1889.
 On February 11, 1955, it merged with the villages of Takaoka and Komikado to form the town of Shimofusa.

 On March 27, 2006, Shimofusa, along with the town of Taiei (also from Katori District), was merged into the expanded city of Narita, and thus no longer exists as an independent municipality.

+Population

 In February 2006, the last data available before its merger into Narita, the town had an estimated population of 7,868 and a population density of 246 km2.
 Its total area was 32.00 km2.

 Education

 Shimofusa High School (千葉県立下総高等学校) is located in the former town.